JoshPatlingrao/HTB-Intro-and-Intermediate-Network-Analysis/README.md

 ### 2.14 SSL Renegotiation Attacks
 #### Notes
+- HTTP is stateless and unencrypted, but HTTPS adds encryption to secure communication between clients and web servers
+- Uses
+  - TLS (Transport Layer Security)
+  - SSL (Secure Sockets Layer)

+How HTTPS Works
+- Handshake: the client and server agree on encryption settings and they exchange certificates to verify identity
+- Encryption Setup: after handshake, they start using the agreed encryption method
+- Data Exchange: all web data (pages, images, etc.) is encrypted during transfer
+- Decryption: client and server use public and private keys to decrypt the data.

+Common HTTPS Attacks
+- SSL renegotiation attacks: attackers force the session to use weaker encryption standards
+- Other encryption-related threats: for example, the Heartbleed vulnerability, which exploits a flaw in certain SSL/TLS implementations to leak sensitive data

+Prevention
+- Use strong encryption settings
+- Keep TLS/SSL libraries and certificates up to date.

+TLS and SSL Handshakes
+- To create an encrypted connection, the client and server go through a process called the TLS/SSL handshake.
+Both are similar
+- Client Hello:
+  - The client starts the process by sending a message to the server
+  - Includes: supported TLS/SSL versions, list of encryption algorithms (cipher suites), random data (called a nonce)
+- Server Hello:
+  - Server replies with its chosen settings: selected TLS/SSL version, chosen cipher suite, another nonce
+- Certificate Exchange:
+  - Server sends its digital certificate to prove its identity
+  - The certificate contains the server's public key
+- Key Exchange:
+  - Client creates a premaster secret
+  - It encrypts this secret using the server’s public key and sends it to the server
+- Session Key Derivation:
+  - Both the client and server use: the premaster secret and the two nonces
+  - They calculate session keys used to encrypt and decrypt data
+- Finished Messages:
+  - Both sides send a finished message to confirm the handshake worked
+  - These messages are encrypted using the session keys and contain a hash of the previous steps
+- Secure Data Exchange:
+  - With the handshake complete, encrypted communication begins
+  - This includes web pages, images, or other data sent securely

+SSL Renegotiation Attack
+- In Wireshark, use ssl.record.content_type == 22 to show only TLS/SSL handshake traffic

+Detection
+- Multiple Client Hellos:
+  - You may see several "Client Hello" messages from the same client in a short time
+  - A strong sign the attacker is forcing renegotiation
+  - Goal: Downgrade the encryption to a weaker cipher
+    - If a stronger cipher is used in one of the connections, it leaves only weaker ciphers available
+- Out-of-Order Handshake Messages:
+  - Normally caused by network issues, but in this context a Client Hello appears after the handshake is already complete
+  - Can indicate a renegotiation attempt

+Why
+- DoS:
+  - Repeated renegotiation uses up server resources, possibly making it crash or become unresponsive.
+- Weak Cipher Exploitation:
+  - The attacker may try to renegotiate using a weaker encryption algorithm that is easier to break.
+- Cryptanalysis:
+  - Renegotiation could be part of a larger plan to analyze encryption patterns and discover weaknesses.

 #### Walkthrough
 Q1.
 Inspect the SSL_renegotiation_edited.pcapng file, part of this module's resources, and enter the total count of "Client Hello" requests as your answer.
 - Open Wireshark, and open respective capture file